 - Stand with your feet hip-distance apart.

-- Bend your right knee and extend your left leg pointing the toes up.
+- Bend your right knee slightly and extend your left leg in front of you, pointing your toes up.

-- While holding this position, lower your upper body and reach toward your left toes as far as you can.
+- Holding this position, lower your upper body towards your knee and reach your hands toward your left foot’s toes as far as you can.

-- Hold the position for 30-second then switch to the other side.
+- Hold this position for 30 seconds, then switch to the other side.

-- Lie flat on your back with legs extended and back straight.
+- Lie flat on your back with your legs extended and your back straight.

-- While keeping your left leg extended on the floor, bend your right knee towards your chest.
+- Keeping your left leg extended on the floor, pull your right knee to your chest.

-- Hold the stretch for 30-second then switch sides.
+- Hold for 30 seconds, then switch sides.

 Targeted Muscle: The Calves

-- Stand facing a wall and with your arms extended and back straight, place both arms on the wall.
+- Stand facing a wall.
+Then place both arms on the wall with your arms extended and your back straight.

-- While keeping both feet flat, take a step backward with your right leg, while keeping your heel planted to the ground and the leg extended without bending the knee.
+- Step your right leg backward while keeping your heel planted to the ground and your leg extended without bending your knee.

-- To stretch the calf, lean forward slightly to the wall while actively pressing your back heel into the ground until you feel a good stretch in muscle.
+- To stretch the calf, lean forward slightly towards the wall while actively pressing your back heel into the ground until you feel a good stretch in the muscle.

-- Breathe deeply and Hold the stretch for 30-second or more then switch sides.
+- Breathe deeply and hold for 30 seconds or more, then switch sides.